ssoonmi/05-20-Lecture-Notes/W14D3/reactState.md

 * Props are not to be changed by a component, but state is intended to be changed.

+* We should only assign a value to `state` if it will be updated in our component.

 ## Initializing State